mojtabashokrian/DRL-Navigation-P1/Report.md

 ### 5. Time Awareness

 Although it may seem that our problem is an instance of completely observable environments, we have one crucial aspect of the environment missing in the `state` given by `env`: the remaining time of the episode.
 It is not hard to imagine how this could influence the optimal behavior.
 To solve this issue, we can add the time remaining to the state.
 The idea was proposed in [here](https://arxiv.org/abs/1712.00378).
 Combining this with the multihorizon could lead to a time aware agent which is trying to maximize the total reward, a combination which is needed as maximizing total reward *without an observation of the time* may not actually be optimal in an episodic task (esp. with a fixed time constraint).
 Using a `time_step` (normalized) counter, we can give this information to the agent.
-We solve the environment in 313 episodes.
+We solve the environment using the new agent.

 <img src="assets/MHQDFQ-TimeAware_training_plot.PNG" width="50%" align="top-left" alt="" title="Gamma(t)/Exponential with gamma=0.99" />